ephreal/DigitalRupee/README.md

 # DigitalRupee
 The scripts in this repository are used to set up multiple masternodes on one linux server.
-The scripts have only been tested on Ubuntu (*Shudder*), and will probably only work on Ubuntu (*Shudder*) because the instructions provided were only for Ubuntu (*Double Shudder*).
+The scripts have only been tested on Ubuntu (*Shudder*), and will probably only work on Ubuntu because the instructions provided were only for Ubuntu.
 With a little work, the scripts could be made to work on a wide variety of Linux O/S, but I don't have the time to work on that at the moment.

 This repository contains:
   * keys.txt - Where you place the masternode private keys.
   * rupee_masternode_setup.sh - The setup script that sets everything up for you.
   * start_masternodes.sh - The script that will run all the masternodes in the masternode directory.
   * settings.txt - The file you modify for your setup.

 The example below assumes the following:
   1. You have set up your wallet
   2. You have a text file with all your masternode private keys
   3. You have an Ubuntu server up and running
   4. You are logged into the server as root.
   5. You are not afraid to copy/paste commands (You really don't need to know what they do for them to work....
 I swear!).

 If you wish to copy and paste as many commands as possible at once, go to the bottom of the readme for a shortened version.